thuynh26/cmpm121-f25-d3/PLAN.md

 ### D3.a: Core mechanics (token collection and crafting)

 Key technical challenge: Assemble a map-based user interface using the Leaflet mapping framework.
-Key gameplay challenge: Players tokens collection and crafting system.
+Key gameplay challenge: Player tokens collection and crafting system.
 Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

 #### Steps